xeago/gradblog/graduation/extended-abstract.md

 quality of the search results.

 Patrick decided to use Elasticsearch for a distributed full-text search environment.
-This should remove the strain from the database and open up possibilities to improve the quality of the search results.
+Using this system, the strain should be removed from the database and open up possibilities to improve the quality of the search results.

 <!-- This paragraph below is in wrong tense.
 It is also in the wrong place -->
 <!--